Package insert / prescribing information

 Isoniazid has been shown to induce pulmonary tumors in a number of strains of mice.
 Isoniazid has not been shown to be carcinogenic in humans.
 (Note: a diagnosis of mesothelioma in a child with prenatal exposure to isoniazid and no other apparent risk factors has been reported).
 Isoniazid has been found to be weakly mutagenic in strains TA 100 and TA 1535 of Salmonella typhimurium (Ames assay) without metabolic activation.

-Isoniazid has been shown to have an embryocidal effect in rats and rabbits when given orally during pregnancy.
+Teratogenic Effects: Pregnancy Category C: Isoniazid has been shown to have an embryocidal effect in rats and rabbits when given orally during pregnancy.
 Isoniazid was not teratogenic in reproduction studies in mice, rats and rabbits.
 There are no adequate and well-controlled studies in pregnant women.
 Isoniazid should be used as a treatment for active tuberculosis during pregnancy because the benefit justifies the potential risk to the fetus.
 The benefit of preventive therapy also should be weighed against a possible risk to the fetus.
 Preventive therapy generally should be started after delivery to prevent putting the fetus at risk of exposure; the low levels of isoniazid in breast milk do not threaten the neonate.
-Since isoniazid is known to cross the placental barrier, neonates of isoniazid treated mothers should be carefully observed for any evidence of adverse affects.
+Since isoniazid is known to cross the placental barrier, neonates of isoniazid treated mothers should be carefully observed for any evidence of adverse effects.

 The small concentrations of isoniazid in breast milk do not produce toxicity in the nursing newborn; therefore, breast feeding should not be discouraged.
 However, because levels of isoniazid are so low in breast milk, they can not be relied upon for prophylaxis or therapy of nursing infants.